| Title: | Vectors Representing Random Variables |

 It is tempting to assign the results

-of a call to draws_ci()
+of a call to draws_ci() to a

 column in a data frame,